atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-tools.md

 ### Excel

-Most applications allow you to export your data into CSV formatted files.
+Many of the applications your are using will allow you to export some of your data into CSV formatted files.
 You can take this data and open it in Excel to analyze it.
 While this is an effective way to expand the questions you can ask of the data it is fairly manual and will need to be updated with new data often.

 ![SEM Rush Export to CSV or Excel Options](http://img.chartio.com/dd1ab48cd773/Image%202019-10-20%20at%203.32.59%20PM.png)